SATURDAY’S Anzac Day services will commemorate more than the 100th anniversary of Australian troops landing at Gallipoli.

 While Australian units fought across southern Vietnam during the “American War” our primary area of operation between 1966 and withdrawal in 1972 – part of a lengthy deployment that saw some 500 servicemen perish – was a region 90km from Saigon known as Phuoc Tuy Province.

-The rear support base and hospital was at seaside Vung Tau, the forward combat base at Nui Dat, and the most famous battle happened at Long Tan and these locations are easy to reach on a day trip from Saigon with Sinhbalo Adventures a trusted Vietnamese company offering excursions to the Australian enclave.
+The rear support base and hospital was at seaside Vung Tau, the forward combat base at Nui Dat, and the most famous battle happened at Long Tan (below) and these locations are easy to reach on a day trip from Saigon with Sinhbalo Adventures a trusted Vietnamese company offering excursions to the Australian enclave.

 More than 17,000 Australian soldiers, sailors and air crews served in Korea during a “police action” and peace-keeping mission that lasted seven years and saw 350 troopers killed in battles that forced the frontline to move from the southern top of the peninsula to the Chinese border.